nickjackolaisen/BusinessInitiaitive/_posts/llc/marketing/2023-08-05-llc_marketing_plan.md

 1. Set clear goals and objectives for your marketing efforts.

-2. Identify your unique selling proposition (USP) and communicate it consistently across all channels.
+2. Identify your <a href="https://www.businessinitiative.org/business-tips/usp-unique-selling-proposition/" target="_blank">unique selling proposition (USP)</a> and communicate it consistently across all channels.

 3. Test different marketing tactics and channels to determine what works best for your target audience.